Marine Plant Fishery

 Commercial licences

 Commercial beach-cast harvest: Licensed harvesters hand-collect seaweed that has been cast onshore by wind and wave action, particularly after storm events.
-Bull kelp (Durvillaea potatorum) is the main species harvested, primarily from King Island, Marrawah, and Granville Harbour.
+The fishery is primarily based on bull kelp (Durvillaea species) harvested from King Island, Marrawah, and Granville Harbour.

 There are two access areas where no further licences may be granted - King Island and Granville Harbour.
 The North-West region is limited to eight licences at any one time.
 These arrangements help manage natural coastal and biodiversity values.

-Commercial diving for Undaria - Undaria pinnatifida is a declared noxious pest species, which means it can only be handled under authorisation to mitigate the risk of spreading.
-Licensed commercial divers hand collect Undaria from East Coast waters under the authority of a fishing licence (introduced marine plant).
+Commercial diving for Undaria - Undaria pinnatifida is a declared noxious pest/weed under the Biosecurity Act 2019, which means it can only be handled by authorised persons to mitigate the risk of spreading.
+Licensed commercial divers hand collect Undaria from East Coast waters under the authority of a fishing licence and the Undaria Group Permit issued by Biosecurity Tasmania.
+The Group Permit automatically applies to any holder of an Undaria fishing licence.

-Anyone wishing to apply for a fishing licence (marine plant) is encouraged to contact the Wild Fisheries Branch.
-Permission from the landholder/s to access nominated beaches must also be obtained.
+Anyone wishing to apply for a marine plant fishing licence is encouraged to contact the Wild Fisheries Branch.
+Permission for advice regarding accessible areas and obtaining permission from landholder/s to access nominated beaches.

 Contact